If you're new to the collagen supplement world, we recommend first reading: What is Collagen?

 So the magic formula should probably include collagen supplementation for joint health.

-Inflammation is created from this autoimmune response, and inflammation, especially chronic, is arguably the root of all disease.
-Chronic inflammation, like a continuous undiagnosed leaky gut, can lead to some pretty nasty and awful diseases ranging from joint pain, migraines, diarrhea, skin rashes, arthritis, and even really bad things like contribute to the development of cancers and organ disease/failure (heart disease, for example).
+Inflammation is created from autoimmune response, and inflammation, especially chronic, is arguably the root issue for everyone.
+Chronic inflammation can lead to some pretty nasty and awful discomforts ranging from joint pain, migraines, diarrhea, skin rashes, arthritis, and potentially worse things

-And if that didn’t scare you enough, in a leaky gut the cells in your intestines are damaged and not functioning correctly, hence why you literally have holes in your small intestine.
+And if that didn’t scare you enough, during inflammation the cells in your intestines are damaged and not functioning correctly, hence why you literally have holes in your small intestine.
 These cells are no longer producing enzymes needed to digest food properly.
 Why is this important?
 Because you can experience hormonal imbalances due to the body not being able to absorb critical nutrients.

-OK, enough about leaky gut.
+OK, enough about inflammation.
 Let’s talk about how collagen can help!

 Collagen protein helps form connective tissue in the lining of the digestive system.

 The intestinal lining is made of tiny folds of villi that are actually built of/made of collagen.
-Collagen consumed can support new tissue growth and health of these villi, which effectively closes the holes in a leaky gut.
+Collagen consumed can support new tissue growth and health of these villi.

-To be fully transparent, there is not much science around the topic of collagen fixing a leaky gut.
-There just haven’t been many studies done on this subject.
+To be fully transparent, there is not much science around the topic of collagen fixing digestive health.
+There just haven’t been many studies done on this subject

 Studies look to probiotics and other alternative ways to heal the gut, which is cool and all, but like let’s use common sense and maybe fix the gut by consuming what it is made of?
 Hello, collagen anyone?

-Check out Charlie's (our founder) collagen testimonial — he fixed his leaky gut in 3 days.
+Check out Charlie's (our founder) collagen testimonial — he fixed his digestive health in 3 days.
 Also, what's the #1 feedback we get from hundreds of customers?
 Our multi-collagen helped their digestive system get back to "normal".

 4. Strengthens Bones